elrnv/bullet-sys/README.md

 # bullet-sys

-Rust bindings for the Bullet real-time physics library founda at http://bulletphysics.org/
+Rust bindings for the Bullet real-time physics library found at http://bulletphysics.org/